 But this was not the only incident where Simmons and Ratner allegedly acted together to sexually assault innocent women in Los Angeles.
 In her interview with the LA Times, another woman, Tanya Reid, recalled how the two forced her to perform oral sex on Ratner.

-While Ratner was supposed to help Reid with her modeling career, the woman, who was 18 at the time of the deplorable incident, says the experience made her give up the modeling career.
+While Ratner was supposed to help Reid with her modelling career, the woman, who was 18 at the time of the deplorable incident, says the experience made her give up the modelling career.